cdoremus/state-geo-angular/Readme.md

 ####This webapp is designed to educate and test your knowledge of the individual US states.
 The first thing I am focussing on is adjacent states to a given state as I think this is important knowledge for anyone interested in the United States.####

-The programming is done as an AngularJS 1 app using a component architecture similar to what's coming in Angular 2.0.
-The JavaScript code uses ES6/2015 as it is what is recommended for AngularJS 1 apps to be eventually ported to Angular 2.
-The Babel transpiler is used to compile the ES6/2015 code to ES5 to allow the app to be run in modern browsers.
+The programming is done as an AngularJS 1 app using a component architecture similar to what's coming in Angular 2.0 to make it easy to upgrade to the new version when it becomes available.
+This is accomplished by following these guidelines:
+* ES6/2015 is used throughout since Angular 2 will be written in the new JavaScript version.
+Babel is used to transpile the code to ES5.
+* Isolated-scoped directives are used throughout since Angular 2 components will be isolated.
+* Each directive's controller is implemented in a separate ES6/2015 class.
+They will become the Angular 2 component class when the app is upgraded.
+* The directive's link function is not used since this function will not be available in Angular 2.
+* The directive's DDO sets the controllerAs property since $scope is going away in Angular 2.
+* Standalone Angular controllers are NOT used in the app since they are going away in Angular 2.

 The build system uses gulp with webpack (and babel).
 Stylus is used as the CSS preprocessor.
-Browser-sync is used to reload the browser after changes via a gulp task.

 The templates folder contains templates for new components built inside of a new folder under client/app.
 They can be created with this command: gulp component --name newComponentName